-We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be \$ million, based on an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us by \$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+We estimate that the net proceeds from the sale of 5,300,000 shares of our common stock that we are selling in this offering will be \$70.8 million, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) the net proceeds to us by \$4.9 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of shares we are offering.
-An increase of 1.0 million shares in the number of shares offered by us would increase the net proceeds to us by \$ million.
-Similarly, a decrease of 1.0 million shares in the number of shares offered by us would decrease the net proceeds to us by \$ million.
-If the underwriters' over-allotment option is exercised in full, we estimate that we will receive net proceeds of \$ million.
+An increase of 1.0 million shares in the number of shares offered by us would increase the net proceeds to us by \$14.0 million.
+Similarly, a decrease of 1.0 million shares in the number of shares offered by us would decrease the net proceeds to us by \$14.0 million.
+If the underwriters' over-allotment option is exercised in full, we estimate that we will receive net proceeds of \$81.9 million.